Nurse-Midwifery

 In this program, you will utilize state-of-the-art simulation learning centers at the Arizona Simulation Technology and Education Center (ASTEC) and the Steele Innovative Learning Center (SILC).

-To qualify for entry into the Nurse-Midwifery Graduate Certificate program, you must have a degree in nursing as an advanced practice nurse.
+To qualify for entry into the Nurse-Midwifery Graduate Certificate program, you must have a graduate degree as an advanced practice nurse.

 The certificate requires a total of 900 hours of supervised clinical training.